 Signs and Symptoms

-The signs and symptoms of neonatal sepsis are not only listless but also difficult to identify.
+The signs and symptoms of neonatal sepsis are difficult to identify.
 This infection remains one of the leading cause of mortality and morbidity in full term and preterm babies.
 Therefore, it becomes very important to identify the symptoms of this deadly disease at the very onset to avoid further complications.
 Few symptoms are listed below: